Sancocho in the Dominican Republic is synonymous with party.

-- Place the beef in a large bowl and add the celery, coriander, oregano, garlic, vinegar, and salt.
+- Place the beef in a large bowl and add the celery, coriander, oregano, garlic, vinegar, and a pinch of salt.
 Rub meat to cover with the spices.
 Marinate for at least half an hour.

 - In a large pot heat the oil over medium heat, add the beef and stir (be careful with hot oil splattering).
 Cover and and simmer for 10 minutes.
 Add a few tablespoons of water if the meat sticks to the pot.

 - Add the pork and simmer for 15 minutes, adjust water when necessary.
 Add the rest of the meat to the pot (except for the chicken) and simmer for another 15 minutes, adding tablespoons of water as needed to prevent it from burning.